PaskLab/adastry-ui/docs/docs/services/transactions-history.md

 **Multi-Signatures** transactions need to be reviewed and manually adjusted to reflect the real intended transfer of assets between each implicated parties.

-Let consider the following situation:
+Let's consider the following situation:

     Alice, Bob and Charley engage in a transaction.
-    Alice send Bob ₳20, Bob send ₳30 to Charley and Charley send ₳40 to Alice.
+    Alice sends Bob ₳20, Bob sends ₳30 to Charley and Charley sends ₳40 to Alice.

 In the traditional world, we would have 3 transactions to describe the following situation.
 But on Cardano, all this can happen in a single transaction for the sake of saving fees.
 The issue here is that the real intent can be